Resource Account Settings in Outlook on the Web

 CIT's recommendations for the most popular settings are described below.

-After making the desired changes, be sure to clickat the top of the page, then click the red X in the top-right corner of the Settings dialog box.
+There is no Save button, so after making the desired changes, just click the X in the top-right corner of the Settings dialog box.

 Resource Scheduling Options

 We recommend leaving the first box - Automatically process meeting requests and cancellations - checked.
 If you have a need for manual (that is, non-automatic) processing, this is better handled through the options in the next section.